Stock Car Pro Series: 2000s

 From 2000 on, General Motors departed the series' management and Vicar Promoções Desportivas, owned by former racing driver Carlos Col, took over the organization.
 This ushered in a period of modernization and improved security as the category started to use a tubular chassis designated JL G-09.
 The project engineer was Edgardo Fernandez, who did something similar for the Argentina category Top Race V6, inspired by both NASCAR and the DTM.
 The chassis was built by Zeca Giaffone's JL Racing.

 In 2003 the category replaced the Chevrolet 6-cylinder engine used with modifications since 1979 with a Chevrolet V8 imported from the United States by JL Racing, similar to the engines used by the NASCAR Busch Series.
 Despite not managing the series anymore, General Motors still participated in the series with the Vectra.

-In 2005 Mitsubishi entered the series with the Mitsubishi Lancer, marking the first time in the series' history in which Chevrolet was not the sole manufacturer competing.
+In 2005 Mitsubishi entered the series with the Mitsubishi Lancer Evolution, marking the first time in the series' history in which Chevrolet was not the sole manufacturer competing.
 30 October of that same year marked the first race held in Argentina at Autódromo Juan y Oscar Gálvez, alongside the TC 2000 category.
 Attendance was 70,000.
 Giuliano Losacco was the winner, with Mateus Greipel second and Luciano Burti coming in third.

 In 2006, Volkswagen entered in the series with the Bora and the championship adopted a point system similar to the one used in NASCAR, as well as a new system with 16 teams and 32 drivers.
 At the end of the season, the 10 best drivers were automatically qualified to run the 4 final races, called Super Final, similar to the Chase for the Sprint Cup.

 The 2007 season marked the largest amount of manufacturers competing in the category, with the entrance of Peugeot and the 307 Sedan.
 The season had the presence of Chevrolet, Mitsubishi, Peugeot, and Volkswagen.
 Volkswagen announced it was withdrawing from the category in 2008, with two-time champion Mitsubishi doing the same one year later in 2009.
 In 2008, the championship changed from Pirelli tires to Goodyear.

 2010s

-In 2010 the category started using ethanol as fuel and engines with electronic injection.
+In 2010 the category started using ethanol as fuel and engines with electronic injection, and Caixa signed a title sponsorship deal that lasted until 2012.

 In 2011, Peugeot re-entered the championship announced with the 408 sedan model, replacing the 307.
 In 2012, Chevrolet introduced the Chevrolet Sonic as its competing model, replacing the Vectra.
 2012 was also the last season in which Goodyear supplied tires, with Pirelli returning as the sole tire supplier in the championship from 2013 onward.
 The category announced changes in the championship for the 2012 season, dropping the Super Final system.
 The scoring system was also changed, with the top twenty drivers in each race being awarded points.

 For the 2016 season, General Motors announced the Chevrolet Cruze as the replacement for the Sonic.
 In 2017, Peugeot announced its withdrawal from the championship, leaving Chevrolet as the sole automaker to compete in the series, making it a one-make championship, with all drivers using Cruze models.